free-beer/stalkd/README.md

 the server will wait for a job to become available before giving up.
 In the case of a job not being available a call to reserve() returns null.

-The jobs returned from a call to reserve() are of type stalkd.Job.
+The jobs returned from a call to reserve() are of type Job.
 Beanstalk considers all jobs to essentially be a collection of bytes.
 The Job class provides some convenience methods for converting these collection of bytes to and from strings.
 For example...

 ```
    string body = job.bodyAsString();